 This post contains affiliate links - if you click on an affiliate link and make a purchase, we earn a commission at no additional cost to you.
 If you choose to buy through our links then THANK YOU - it helps us keep this site going.
 As an Amazon Associate we earn from qualifying purchases.
 For more information, read our disclaimer here.

-Laphroaig is also the only whisky distillery awarded a Royal Warrant by HRH Prince Charles, issued during his first visit to the distillery in 1994.
+Laphroaig Distillery is one of few distilleries in Scotland who still malt some of their barley on site, and even rarer again, they continue to hand cut their own peat.
+Laphroaig was the first whisky distillery awarded a Royal Warrant by HRH King Charles, issued during his first visit to the distillery in 1994.
 He followed up with a repeat visit in 2008 as part of his 60th birthday celebrations.

-You'll find Laphroaig Distillery nestled in woodland, 1.8 miles from Port Ellen, the first of three distilleries on Islay's south east-coast line (the other two being Lagavulin and Ardbeg) it is well worth a tour if you're visiting Islay.
+You'll find Laphroaig Distillery nestled in woodland, 1.8 miles from Port Ellen, the first of three distilleries on Islay's south east-coast (the other two being Lagavulin and Ardbeg) - it is well worth a tour if you're visiting Islay.

 Laphroaig Whisky Distillery, Islay, Scotland.
 Photograph available as Fine Art Print or Poster.